Spasman/rcon_example/README.md

 Triggers when a player takes damage.
 "AttackerID": Damage dealer's player ID.
 "VictimID": Damage receiver's player ID.
+"AttackerProfile": Holds a JSON string with 2 keys, 'ProfileID' for the attacker profile ID and 'Store' for the attacker store platform ID
+"VictimProfile": Holds a JSON string with 2 keys, 'ProfileID' for the victim profile ID and 'Store' for the victim store platform ID
 "Headshot": Returns whether it's headshot damage (1) or not (0).
 "Damage": Amount of damage dealt in the event.

 player_loaded (12):
 Triggers when a player is finished loading their map.
 "PlayerID": ID of player who has finished loading.
+"Profile": Holds a JSON string with 2 keys, 'ProfileID' for the player profile ID and 'Store' for the player's store platform ID

 tdm_round_start (13):
 Triggers when a Team Deathmatch round starts.